Locksmith

 Do you have any stories about locksmiths using their skills to burglarize?

-Asked by Shonuff almost 12 years ago
+Asked by Shonuff over 12 years ago

 None that I've ever heard of.
 I unlocked an old arcade game once so my friend could play for free!
 Haha